OPIR Ground Deputy Chief Engineer

 Responsibilities

-• Support the Chief Engineer and Systems Director for Operations, and within delegated roles and responsibilities, act as the lead technical authority for the Next-Generation OPIR missile warning ground segment acquisition activities.
+• Support the Chief Engineer and Systems Director for Operations, acting as the lead technical authority for Next-Generation OPIR missile warning ground segment acquisition activities.

-• Serve as the leader of a team of multi-agency, multi-discipline technical and programmatic leaders and contributors across missile warning ground system development efforts, ensuring successful incorporation of OPIR data from multiple sources.
+• Lead a team of multi-agency, multi-discipline technical and programmatic leaders and contributors in missile warning ground system development, ensuring successful incorporation of OPIR data from multiple sources.

-• Execute the role of on-site US Government Deputy Chief Engineer, with delegated authority for on-site design, architecture, and change control for all FORGE-based, SSC-owned systems being fielded, operationally accepted, and operationally used in the SBIRS MCS.
+• Serve as the on-site US Government Deputy Chief Engineer with delegated authority for on-site design, architecture, and change control for all FORGE-based, SSC-owned systems.

 • Drive on-site delivery of next-generation OPIR prototype and development capabilities to operational usage, including new ground systems and incremental capability upgrades.

-• Incorporate best-in-breed industry solutions, with heavy emphasis on cloud-native concepts, designs, architectures, and solutions, into the OPIR MWT architecture.
+• Incorporate best-in-breed industry solutions, with a strong emphasis on cloud-native concepts, designs, architectures, and solutions, into the OPIR MWT architecture.

 • Implement on-premises cloud platform solutions designed for specific OPIR MWT mission sets.

-• Drive cyber resilience into all layers of the ground system solution.
+• Drive cyber resilience into all layers of the ground system solution, implementing a 'cyber secure by default' approach.

-• Support influencing key Government and contractor stakeholders to move forward with proposed next-generation networking capabilities, including heritage and next-generation operational network interfaces and approaches.
+• Support influencing key Government and contractor stakeholders to move forward with proposed next-generation networking capabilities.

-• Evaluate and recommend changes to enhance the long-term sustainment and viability of the proposed implementations.
+• Evaluate and recommend changes to enhance the long-term sustainment and viability of proposed implementations.

-• Support the Chief Engineer on solution consultations on other parts of the MWT mission area, including but not limited to WT-5, S2E2, UGNT, and other nascent/developing concepts.
+• Support the Chief Engineer on solution consultations for other parts of the MWT mission area.

-• Mentor less-experienced personnel and serve as role model to help implement a talent pipeline for junior staff to become MWT mission area experts.
+• Mentor less-experienced personnel and serve as a role model to help implement a talent pipeline for junior staff.

 Benefits